LlamaYeYe/Project-S.O.P.H.I.A./README.md

 PROJECT S.O.P.H.I.A. / YES MAN, FISTO, KL-E-O and MK II Stealth Suit CURRENT RULES

-- Uses a compact 51-line voice bank.
+- Uses a separate compact 51-line voice bank for each character.
 - Maximum 3 voice responses per supported menu visit.
 - First response is targeted for about 3 seconds after entering a menu.
 - After response 1 and response 2, the next response uses a fresh random 1–30 second delay.